-Whether it’s AC repair or total AC system replacement, there are various terms within the HVAC industry that can get baffling for homeowners.
+Whether it’s AC repair or total AC system replacement, there are a variety of terms within the HVAC industry that can get confusing for homeowners.
 Not to mention all of the different pieces of heating and air conditioning equipment that can be used to boost your home’s energy efficiency and air quality.
-Of course we can’t speak to all of the variations in one blog post, so we’ll take a look at one of the more common inquiries we see at Service Experts Heating & Air Conditioning: what’s the difference between an air conditioner and an air handler?
+Of course we can’t talk about all of the variations in one blog post, so we’ll take a look at one of the routine inquiries we see at Service Experts Heating & Air Conditioning: what’s the difference between an air conditioner and an air handler?

 What is an Air Handler?

-An air handler contains the equipment that moves the air throughout your home, called the blower.
-It is normally located inside the home and works with both the heating and cooling components of your HVAC system.
-If you take a quick look at an air handler, it can closely resemble a furnace.
-Air handlers can run with an air conditioner and holds the indoor coil, used to cool and heat your home depending on which system it’s running with.
+An air handler contains the parts that move the air throughout your home, called the blower.
+It is typically located inside the home and works with both the heating and cooling components of your HVAC system.
+If you take a quick peep at an air handler, it might closely resemble a furnace.
+Air handlers can run with an air conditioner and contains the indoor coil, used to cool and heat your home depending on which system it’s operating with.

 Air handler vs Heat Pump

-Similar to how an air handler runs with an AC, an air handler works together with your heat pump.
-Heat pumps are used to regulate temperature by transferring heat, rather than creating it, and the air handler moves all that heated or cooled air.
+Similar to how an air handler can work with an AC, an air handler works in tandem with your heat pump.
+Heat pumps are used to heat and cool you home by transferring heat, rather than creating it, and the air handler assists in moving all that heated or cooled air.

 Air handler vs blower

 Air handlers are not blowers.
-This can be confusing for some folks, but it's not that complicated and we're happy to explain the difference.
-An air handler contains the blower, and several other pieces inside.
+This puzzles some of our customers, but it’s not that complicated and we’re happy to explain the difference.
+An air handler includes the blower, and several other parts in the unit.
 You may have dampers, filters, mixing chambers and more in an air handler.
 The blower is just one piece of the pie.

-Here’s what you need to know about air handlers: if you’re in the market for a conventional furnace or air conditioner, you’ll likely never need to know what an air handler is because it’s possible you won’t need one.
-However, if you’re searching for an electric heat pump, it’s helpful to know that an air handler will likely be a part of your home’s HVAC system.
+Here’s what you need to know about air handlers: if you’re in the market for a conventional furnace or air conditioner, you’ll probably never need to know what an air handler is because it’s feasible that you won’t need one.
+However, if you’re looking for an electric heat pump, it’s helpful to know that an air handler will most likely be a part of your home’s HVAC system.

 Air Handler vs. Furnace

-Air handlers and furnaces are usually mutually exclusive.
-If you have a furnace you shouldn't need to think about an air handler.
-Air handlers tend to be used with heat pumps and help regulate air flow throughout the building.
-Some air handlers also provide extra heating and cooling elements to help out the heat pump.
-A furnace works a little differently.
-Instead of an air handler, furnaces have included blowers that move the hot air into your ventilation and disperse throughout your home.
-Since furnaces have combustion chambers and burn fuel to make heat, they don't require some of the parts you'll find in a modern air handler.
+Air handlers and furnaces aren’t often found together.
+If you have a furnace you shouldn’t need to think about an air handler.
+Air handlers tend to be used with heat pumps and help improve air flow throughout the home.
+Some units also provide secondary heating and cooling elements to help out the heat pump.
+A furnace works differently.
+Instead of an air handler, furnaces have included blowers that move the heated air into your ductwork and disperse through your home.
+Since furnaces have combustion chambers and make heat, they don’t require some of the parts you’ll find in a modern air handler.

 Air Conditioners

-Air conditioners contain the condenser and are usually placed outside the home.
-One of the most common mix-ups with air conditioners is that they cool the existing air in your home.
-Air conditioners actually remove heat from inside your home through a host of pieces inside your system and expel it outside.
+Air conditioners contain the condenser and are traditionally placed outside the home.
+One of the most common misunderstandings about air conditioners is that they cool the existing air in your home.
+Air conditioners actually remove heat from inside your home through a variety of components in your system and expel it outside.
 The removal of heat is what makes the air feel cool, not the addition of cold air.

-The warm air inside your home is brought into the system through return ducts and then go over a refrigerant coil.
+The warm air inside your home is brought into the system through return ducts and then passes across a refrigerant coil.
 As the warm air is blown across the cooled coil, heat is removed.
-Refrigerant lines then transfer the heat outside.
+Refrigerant lines then send the heat outside.
 Now you’re left with cool, comfortable indoor air that you can enjoy on the hottest of days.
 And that’s pretty much it.
-Sure, the equipment is more complicated than that, but the process itself is easy to break down and digest.
+Sure, the equipment is more intricate than that, but the process itself is easy to break down and comprehend.

-Understanding all of your home’s heating and cooling pieces for the Denver climate is probably a little idealistic, but there are a couple things that can be helpful to you as a homeowner.
-If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the experts at Service Experts a call at 303-647-5853 or set up a free appointment online today.
+Understanding all of your home’s heating and cooling pieces for the Fort Lauderdale climate is probably a little impractical, but there are a number of things that can be helpful to you as a homeowner.
+If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the professionals at Service Experts Heating & Air Conditioning a call at 954-736-4314 or set up a free appointment online today.